etherlinkcom/token-deployments/docs/WXTZ.md

 npx hardhat test test/WXTZ.test.ts
 ```

-**NB:** we do not test the OFT part here except for some basic errors because we can't easily reproduce a multi-chain setup with on a side Etherlink and on the other side a non-etherlink chain in hardhat tests.
+**NB:** we do not test the OFT part here except for some basic errors because we can't easily reproduce a multi-chain setup with on one side Etherlink and on the other side a non-etherlink chain in hardhat tests.

-But if you need to do a real test to be sure the contracts are well connected on the different chain, you can run a script to send a token like this:
+But if you need to do a real test to be sure the contracts are well connected on the different chains, you can run a script to send a token like this:
 ```
 targetNetworkName=<TARGET_NETWORK> npx hardhat run --network etherlink scripts/sendToken.ts
 ```